 In this platform we are trying to present public information in a more easily understood format and to make it easier for you to submit information or pictures that help us understand your concerns.
 Please explore the platform and share with us your ideas about how we can develop this site and improve public services for you.

 In this part of the platform we aim to provide topical information about subjects on which 1823 frequently gets calls.
 We aim to provide information that helps you understand the subject more fully.
 We aim to help you make enquiries, reports or complaints through easy-to-use forms that allow you to link to maps and upload pictures, helping us to understand and address your concerns better.
 We also welcome your ideas on how we can develop this site further and help improve services for you.

 To help give the right answer for you, we may need to ask for some information from you.
 Please select the answer that applies to you when the screen below asks you to make a choice.
 You may click on the question if you need to start over.

-When terminating a contract of employment, the party who requested for termination is required to give the other party due notice or wages in lieu of notice.
-The length of notice period depends on situation, for employees employed under a
+When terminating a contract of employment, the party who requested for termination is required to give the other party due notice or payment in lieu of notice.
+The length of notice or the amount of payment in lieu of notice required are:

 1. How to calculate notice period

-The formula for calculating wages in lieu of notice is as follows -
+The formula for calculating payment in lieu of notice is as follows -

 *In case a notice has not been given, one shall adopt the average daily wages of the employee in the 12-month period preceding “the day when the contract is terminated”.